teleport-network/documents/modules/XIBC/README.md

 ## Usage Scenarios

 XIBC protocol supports multiple status verifications and composable applications, which can be used for any interoperability between chains.
-Some application examples are [here](./examples.md).
+You can check some practices [here](./examples.md).